Embed This Data

 - FDI Inflow:

-Guyana’s economic freedom score is 53.8, making its economy the 129th freest in the 2013 Index.
-Its overall score is 2.5 points higher than last year due to notable score increases in labor freedom, control of government spending, and investment freedom.
+Guyana’s economic freedom score is 55.7, making its economy the 121st freest in the 2014 Index.
+Its overall score is 1.9 points higher than last year, reflecting notable score increases in control of government spending and investment freedom.
 Guyana is ranked 22nd out of 29 countries in the South and Central America/Caribbean region, and its overall score is well below the world and regional averages.

-Support for Guyana’s two major parties is ethnically and racially polarized.
+Since independence in 1966, Guyana has been ruled mostly by left-wing populist governments.
+President Donald Ramotar was elected in 2011.
 Reform has been attempted only under framework agreements with international organizations.
-In 2006, the People’s Progressive Party–Civic (PPC/C) won the first nonviolent elections in more than 20 years.
-Although the risk of political violence is the lowest since the early 1990s, relations between the PPC/C and the People’s National Congress–Reform remain hostile.
-In late 2011, President Donald Ramotar of the PPC/C assumed office with a minority government.
+Although the risk of political violence is the lowest since the early 1990s, relations between the ruling People’s Progressive Party/Civic and the People’s National Congress/Reform remain hostile.
 Guyana is one of the Western Hemisphere’s poorest countries, and its state-dominated economy, dependent mainly on agriculture and mining, has been stagnant for many years.
+The economy relies heavily on exports of sugar, gold, bauxite, shrimp, timber, and rice, which represent nearly 60 percent of GDP and are susceptible to weather conditions and fluctuations in commodity prices.
 Violent crime and drug trafficking are endemic.

-The top income tax rate is 33.3 percent, and the top corporate tax rate is 40 percent.
+Guyana’s top individual income tax rate is 33.3 percent, and its top corporate tax rate is 40 percent.
 Other taxes include a property tax and a value-added tax (VAT).
-The overall tax burden is equal to 22.3 percent of total domestic income.
-Government spending is equivalent to 36 percent of total domestic output.
-The budget balance is in deficit, and public debt has climbed to over 60 percent of total domestic output.
+The overall tax burden equals 21.2 percent of gross domestic income.
+Government spending remains around 30 percent of GDP.
+Public debt is around 60 percent of GDP.

+The overall pace of regulatory reform has lagged behind other countries.
 With no minimum capital required, launching a business takes eight procedures and 20 days.
-However, the overall pace of regulatory reform has lagged behind other countries.
-Licensing requirements still consume about 200 days.
-The labor market remains underdeveloped, and many rely on the informal sector for employment.
-The government influences prices through the regulation of state-owned utilities and enterprises.
+Licensing takes about 200 days.
+The labor market is underdeveloped, and many rely on the informal sector for employment.
+The government influences prices through state-owned enterprises but has reduced subsidies for electricity and transportation significantly.